ouya/docs/java.md

 ## Releases

-Java apps/games use the `ouya-sdk.jar` library included in the `ODK` downloadable from the [Cortex TV developer portal](http://devs.ouya.tv).
+Java apps/games use the `ouya-sdk.jar` library included in the `ODK` downloadable from the [Cortex developer portal](http://devs.ouya.tv).

 ## Xiaomi Libraries